GnosGnas/Side-Channel-Analysis/Emulation-based-TVLA/README.md

 1. Evaluation of an accelerator in a practical scenario
 2. If a user wants to simply test if the results are as expected, only a C code needs to be written for all the cipher processes.
 3. If the FPGA is configured once then only the hex file of the C code needs to be loaded for each test which happens very quickly

+## TVLA scripts
+Two python codes are present in this subdirectory:
+- TVLA_basic.py
+- TVLA_threaded.py

+TVLA_threaded.py uses multithreading and reduction parallelism to speedup the computation.
+More details can be found in the report.

+TVLA results are available in the subdirectory Report.